klikli-dev/modonomicon/docs/basics/structure/categories.md

 Defaults to `-1`.
 Category "Bookmark"-Buttos on the left side of the Book will be sorted by this number.
+Similarly, in index mode, the categories will be sorted in the list by this number.

+When using datagen and no sort nubmer is provided, the BookProvider will automatically assign a sort number based on the order the categories are added when using `.add()`.

 ### **condition** (Condition, _optional_)